Our Palo Alto Story

 While I am excited about the progress we’ve made, there’s more to be done.
 I look forward to working with my colleagues and with you to reduce traffic, increase affordable housing, protect our environment, and ensure that both seniors and future generations have the best opportunities Palo Alto can offer.

-Around our country, the rights of so many -- women, immigrants, minorities -- are under attack.
+Around our country, the rights of so many -- women, immigrants, people of color -- are under attack.
 We need to keep working together to make certain Palo Alto remains inclusive, innovative, and sustainable.

 I’ve always made it a priority to be accessible to residents and community groups.
 The best ideas come from the community, not from City Hall.
 To stay ahead of the curve, to fulfill my commitment to our community, and to continue to deliver results, it’s important that I hear from you.
 What’s your vision of our city’s best possible future, and what policies do you think might help us get there?
 Please email me: Cory@CoryWolbach.com, and join me by supporting my campaign for a better Palo Alto.